newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/dba-resolution-foreign.md

 filename: dba-resolution-foreign
 name: Get a Resolution Adopting Your DBA Name
 id: DBA-resolution-foreign
----
+summaryDescriptionMd: >-
   To authorize your business in New Jersey, you need a resolution to adopt your Doing Business As (DBA) name.
 ---

-### How to Get a Resolution
+## How to Get a Resolution

 Your operating agreement or bylaws should tell you how to get a resolution.
 For LLCs, this might mean creating a statement of intent and having it signed by all members.
 For corporations, this might mean getting board approval.